-Community Engaged Scholars (previously known as Service-Learning Scholars) is an elite group of USU students dedicated to making a difference in their community and the world.
-Students accepted into this program will have the opportunity to engage in service related to their field of study and personal interests in addition to completing Service-Learning (SL) courses for general education credit, and Foundation courses that introduce them to civic responsibility and action.
-Upon graduation, scholars attend an awards banquet where they receive a plaque and graduation stole.
+Community-Engaged Scholars are dedicated to applying their education to make a meaningful difference in their community and the world.
+Students accepted into this program will have the opportunity to engage in service related to their field of study and personal interests in addition to completing Community-Engaged Learning (CEL) courses.
+Upon graduation, scholars attend a Community Engagement Celebration & Awards banquet where they share their capstone and receive a graduation stole.
 Scholars are acknowledged in the commencement program, and the distinction is recorded on their official transcript so employers and graduate programs can see evidence of a student’s determination to go the extra mile.

 Between 2011 – 2017, 79 students graduated with the Service-Learning Scholars distinction.
-In 2017, the program expanded to put greater emphasis on civic engagement and build upon USU’s dedication to creating Citizen Scholars, and a Civic Foundations course was added to program requirements to better prepare all Scholars for a lifetime of engagement in their communities.
+In 2017, the program changed its name to Community-Engaged Scholars and put greater emphasis on civic engagement and USU’s dedication to graduating students as Citizen Scholars.
+At this time, a Civic Foundations and Community Engagement course was added to program requirements to better prepare all Scholars for a lifetime of engagement in their communities.

 ~ Graduation Awards Banquet

 ~ Community-Engaged Scholar Graduation Stole

 Community Engaged Scholar FAQ's